The Investment Journey

 - Female Founder(s)

-- Female ownership prior to any investment
+- Female Founder(s) must have an equitable shareholding prior to our investment

 - Female representation in an executive role